The Past in Colorfeatures the work of colorist Marina Amaral, bringing to life black and white photos with color applied digitally.

 In 1971 the real estate company was handed over to Fred’s second son Donald J. Trump, who renamed it, then parlayed his grandmother and father’s real estate millions into further property ownership and a career as a TV personality.

 On January 20th 2017, nearly a century after his grandfather’s death, Donald J. Trump was inaugurated as 45th President of the United States.
-There was some irony in this.
-A close-run presidential election had turned in part on Trump’s vigorous nationalist rhetoric, in which this third-generation German immigrant blamed many of the United States’ problems on immigrants.
+A close-run presidential election had turned in part on Trump’s vigorous nationalist rhetoric, in which he blamed many of the United States’ problems on immigrants.